kylezinter/recruiter-autoresponse/README.md

 In the absence of detailed information regarding the nature of the opportunity in question, I will be unavailable for further discussion.
 Thanks again for reaching out!

+Thank you again!
 I look forward to hearing from you.

-Alex
+Kyle
 ```